fabelperez/gu511_git_hw/README.md

 + 'rzl.py'
     + run with 'python rzl.py'
     + this will offer you the ramblings of a teacher who thinks he is funnier than he is
++ `dspipeline.py`
+    + I have no idea what this does.
+I don't even care. maybe I'll delete it.